mauget/person-service/README.md

 Each POST assigns a generated id.
 The posted `Person.id` is ignored.
 Multiple POSTs of a given `Person` result in multiple new records, differing only by id.

-Creates new person each time it is issued:
+E.g. creates new person each time it is issued:

 `curl -X PUT -H "Content-Type: application/json" -d '{"id":0,"firstName":"Kayle","lastName":"Mauget","email":"ksneesbyrq@blogger.com"}'  http://localhost:3004/persons`

 ##### PUT